Dat1AZNBanana/2898-Site-Redesign/README.md

 # 2898-Site-Redesign
-The homepage for FRC Team 2898
+The 2018 revision of the FRC 2898 The Flying Hedgehogs website

+Template is Industrious by Templated
+Revamp by Micah Griffin